Sheepolution/how-to-love/book/chapter2.md

 --Output: 8
 ```

-Run your code (meaning press F6 and then close the window to show the output) and your console should say `8` .
+Run your code again.

-`a` and `b` are what we call *variables*.
+Here `a` and `b` are what we call *variables*.
 A variable is a word in which you can store a value.
-The number 4 is always 4, and 35 is always 35, but a variable can be anything you want it to be.
+The number 3 is always 3, and 7 is always 7, but a variable can be anything you want it to be.
 Hence the name variable.

 The word in which you store a value can be almost anything.
 ```lua